-Joshi et al. [14] mentioned that high-power and low-power instruction sequences from two different power optimizations can be attached to generate a di/dt stressmark.
-However, the entire scheduling of an instruction sequence is more important than the high-power utilization in generating a di/dt stressmark because of the periodicity according to a resonant frequency and because of the destructive effect between two high and low power sequences.
-Also, Joshi et al. gave only a suggestion without implementation details or results.
+Joshi et al. [11] mentioned that high-power and low-power instruction sequences from two different power optimizations can be attached to generate a di/dt stressmark.
+However, Joshi et al. gave only a suggestion without implementation details or results.